blanghoff/brianlanghoff-net/src/blog-posts/remedium.md

 I've worked professionally in the technology sector now for almost 7 years.
 With I am skilled in my own right with a knack for understanding, aggregating, and developing new ideas, I am woefully behind on the basics.

 I find myself too dependent on message boards, templates*, and third-party sources to get what I want done.
-These sources are great for those learning, but there is a deceitfulness in my own use of them.
-I find myself thinking that I understand, when I perhaps do not possess a full understanding of the basics.
+These sources are great for those learning, but there is a temptation to think I understand more than I do.
+Perhaps, I do not possess a full understanding of the basics.

 <blockquote>
 	<strong><span style="color:#1BC6B4">Resolved</span></strong>